-We are a nonprofit hearing healthcare provider, annually serving over 3,000 patients of all ages at our centers in both Kalamazoo and Portage.
+We are a nonprofit hearing healthcare provider, annually serving nearly 3,000 patients of all ages at our centers in both Kalamazoo and Portage.

 Services provided by a team of licensed and certified audiologists include diagnostic hearing testing for newborns, children and adults, assistive devices, follow-up care, counseling and preventative programs.
 We help people stay connected to their world through sound, and have since 1942.

 Constance Brown Hearing Centers is a nonprofit hearing healthcare provider that accepts many forms of insurances including some forms of Medicaid.
 Through grants and donations, a sliding fee scale is offered to patients who cannot afford the full cost of services.

 All of our Audiologists are licensed through the State of Michigan and certified through American Speech, Language and Hearing Association (ASHA).
 To maintain certification, our audiologists must adhere to the American Speech-Language-Hearing Association (ASHA)’s Code of Ethics.

 This code charges audiologists with “the preservation of the highest standards of integrity and ethical principles (which) is vital to the responsible discharge of obligations by speech-language pathologists, audiologists, and speech, language, and hearing scientists.”
 All of our Audiologists keep up-to-date on technology and training through continuing education.

 If you visit another hearing center, ask if your hearing care provider is a licensed and certified Audiologist to get the best care available.
 Get the custom hearing solution you need, not an off-the-shelf hearing aid that may not address your specific loss.